LOBAGO/Network_Monitor/readme.md

 ```

 ##### `attach_tab(tab)`
-Attaches to a Chrome tab for network monitoring with enhanced domain tracking.
+Attaches to a Chrome tab for network monitoring with enhanced domain tracking and improved timing accuracy.

 **Parameters**:
 - `tab`: Chrome tab object from pychrome